DilanGoodwin/dilangoodwin.github.io/content/writeups/TryHackMe-Kenobi.md

 [Room Link: Kenobi](https://tryhackme.com/room/kenobi "TryHackMe Room: Kenobi")

 # TryHackMe Kenobi WriteUp

- This is a write up of the Kenobi room in TryHackMe.
+ This is a write up of the Kenobi room on TryHackMe.
 It is a walk through on exploiting a Linux machine using:
  * [Samba](https://www.samba.org) shares
  * Manipulate vulnerable version proftpd
  * Escalating privilleges path variable manipulation